 Site Built Truss Engineering

-PSE Consulting Engineers, Inc. offers structural analysis and design of site built lumber trusses.
-If you are looking for an alternative to utilizing a truss manufacturer, or you are needing a custom design that a truss manufacturer cannot design.
+At PSE Consulting Engineers, Inc, our sustainable structural engineers offer structural analysis and design of site-built lumber trusses.
+If you are looking for an alternative to utilizing a truss manufacturer, or you are needing a custom wooden truss design that a truss manufacturer cannot design, we can help.
 Our experienced structural engineers can design lumber trusses of all types with efficiency and safety in mind.

 Wood | Lumber Site-Built Trusses